peaclab/PACT/README.md

 python3 PACT.py ../Input/Intel_ID1_lcf.csv ../Input/Intel.config ../Input/modelParams_Intel.config --gridSteadyFile ../Input/Intel.grid.steady
 ```

+**Note: The local directory name with the input files is whatever you want!
+But, the container directory name that has the inputs is always Input.
+(Like the example above.
+Local name: Intel, container name: Input)**

 P.S.
 While the simualtion is running in docker, you may see repetitive command line logs that look like this